Robotvasya/jsonlz4_to_json/README.md

 You will most likely encounter JSONLZ4 files only if you are exploring the Profile folder where Firefox stores information about user profile.
 The reason user information is saved in a separate place from the Firefox application is to protect user profile from being deleted if you need to uninstall and reinstall Firefox on your computer.

+Where are JSONLZ4 files stored?

+JSONLZ4 files are stored in subdirectories of Firefox's Profiles directory, including the bookmarkbackups and datareporting/archived directories.
+Firefox's Profiles directory is stored in different locations on different operating systems.

+In Windows - You can navigate to the location of your profile information by clicking the Menu icon (appears as three horizontal lines) and selecting Help → Troubleshooting Information in Firefox.
+Then, click the Open Folder button next to "Profile Folder" in the "Application Basics" section to open a window that displays your profile folder.
+The directory is most likely the following path:

+C:\Users\\[username]\AppData\Roaming\Mozilla\Firefox\Profiles\

+In Linux, macOS - You can navigate to the location of your profile information by selecting Help → Troubleshooting Information in Firefox.
+Then, click the Show in Finder button next to "Profile Folder" in the "Application Basics" section to open a window that displays your profile folder.
+The directory is most likely the following path:

+/Users/[username]/Library/Application Support/Firefox/Profiles/

+/home/[username]/.mozilla/firefox/[somename].default

 Sometimes, for various reasons, users or Forensic specialists want to extract data from this user profile file.
 This converterprogram is designed to help in this matter.